anthx/anthony-carrick-hugo-blog/content/post/tips-for-dealing-with-email.md

 # Thoughts

-I﻿n truth, I'm not even sure if my email is under control.
+In truth, I'm not even sure if my email is under control.
 I need to go back to Gmail and manually set up rules to Label emails so they'll get taken by the script, because new emails just keep coming!
 But at least now, maybe it won't get worse?